-Most domestic dogs are friendly, inquisitive animals whose first instincts are to give everything a good sniff, wag their tails and then move on to the next item of interest.
-Unfortunately, they are not ALL like this so it’s best to have your wits about you and not do anything to alarm them or get them overly excited.
-Children in particular sometimes have trouble understanding that concept and can cause a problem simply by reacting the wrong way.
+Most domestic dogs are friendly, inquisitive animals whose first instinct is to sniff everything, wag their tails, and then move on to the next item of interest.
+Unfortunately, they are not ALL like this, so it’s best to have your wits about you and not do anything to alarm them or get them overly excited.
+Children, in particular sometimes have trouble understanding that concept and can cause a problem simply by reacting the wrong way.

-Standing still will probably generate a cursory sniff before the dog moves away, or is physically pulled away by the owner.
+Standing still will probably generate a cursory sniff before the dog moves away or is physically pulled away by the owner.
 You won’t be of any interest to him as you are not something to play with or chase.
-It can take quite a bit of courage to stand perfectly still but it really is the best thing to do.
+It can take quite a bit of courage to stand perfectly still, but it is the best thing to do.
 Here are some examples of when acting like a tree is effective:

 - The dog scares you, worries you, makes you feel uncomfortable – it’s harder, but try to standstill